coderefinery/mma/_episodes/01-motivation.md

 ## Why?

-We want to combine the strengths of scripting langugage, especially Python with the strengths of a compiled language.
-A high-level scripting language is more efficient for prototyping than a compiled language with its'  compile-debug development.
+We want to combine the strengths of scripting language, especially Python with the strengths of a compiled language.
+A high-level scripting language is more efficient for prototyping than a compiled language with its compile-debug development.

 We can have legacy code that we want to make use of, but the nature of the code